spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil set_frametime(optional<double> frametime)

 Set engine target frametime (1/framerate, default 1/60).
 Always capped by your GPU max FPS / VSync.
 To run the engine faster than rendered FPS, try update_state.
 Set to 0 to go as fast as possible.
 Call without arguments to reset.
+Also see set_speedhack

 ### set_frametime_unfocused